RishavMishraRM/Heart_Disease_Prediction/README.md

 In this analysis, the presence of heart disease is predicted by employing Support VectorMachine (SVM), Multinomial Naïve Bayes, Logistic Regression (LR), Decision Tree (DT) & Random Forest (RF), Ensemble combination rules i.e., Majority Voting & Weighted Average Voting and Ensemble classifiers i.e., Bagging, Adaptive Boosting & Gradient Boosting.Parameters such as Accuracy, Precision, Recall and F1-score were estimated to analyze the performance and a comparative study of these classifiers was carried out.

 ## Python Libraries
-Python libraries are a collection of functions and methods that allows us to perform many actions without writing the code.
+Python libraries are a collection of functions and methods that allows us to perform many actions without writing the code.<br>
 **NumPy**: NumPy is a very popular python library for large multi-dimensional array and matrix processing, with the help of a large collection of high-level mathematical functions.
 It is very useful for fundamental scientific computations in Machine Learning.<br /><br />